AntoineSoetewey/AssociationExplorer/README.md

 runGitHub("AssociationExplorer", "AntoineSoetewey")
 ```

-You will need the `shiny` package and an active internet connection.
+You will need the `shiny` package installed (`install.packages("shiny")`) and an active internet connection.

 ## Documentation

-Full documentation, including how to use the app, variable formats, data requirements, and example workflows, is available in the [docs/ folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/documentation) of this repository.
+Full documentation, including how to use the app, variable formats, data requirements, and example workflows, is available in the [docs folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/documentation) of this repository.

-An accompanying paper can be found in the [paper/ folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/paper), which provides a detailed overview of the application, its features, and its intended use cases.
+An accompanying paper can be found in the [paper folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/paper), which provides a detailed overview of the application, its features, and its intended use cases.

 ## Example Dataset

 The repository includes an illustrative example based on the European Social Survey, restricted to Belgian respondents and curated for demonstration purposes.
-The code used to generate the curated dataset can be found in the [`data/` folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data).
+The code used to generate the curated dataset can be found in the [data folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data).

 If you use the dataset used in the example, please cite the following: